 Failure of NIST 800-171 Self Assessments

 Department of Defense (DoD) contractors are expected to have sufficient protection to secure CUI, partly through the implementation of the 110 security checks listed in Special Publication (SP) 800-171.
-This is mandated by clause
+This is mandated by a clause.

 As DFARS 7012 also requires primary contractors to circulate the NIST 800-171 application provision to all their subcontractors and vendors having access to controlled unclassified information (CUI).
 Additionally, their adherence to the provision must be tracked at all stages of the supply chain.